 - And finally, whether you have the hardware resources required to run it smoothly.

-Criteria 1: Use-case Match
+Criterion 1: Use-case Match

 So, where does Manjaro and Linux Mint stands?